Depression

 How to treat depression

-There are also a number of apps and online resources for people with depression that can give psychological help or online CBT.
-Here’s a list of NHS-recommended resources that can help.
+There are also a number of apps and online resources for people with depression that can give psychological help or talking therapy.

 Side effects can be common in the first few weeks, but often improve after this point.
 It’s important to keep regular reviews with a GP to make sure the medication is working sufficiently, and to adjust the dose if needed.
 If the medication is working well, it’s normally recommended to keep taking it for several months.

-If drug or alcohol addiction exists alongside depression, this should also be addressed so that a GP or psychiatrist can signpost or refer to an appropriate service.
+If drug or alcohol addiction exists alongside depression, this should also be addressed so that a GP or psychiatrist can refer you to an appropriate service.

 When to see a GP

-You’ve had symptoms of depression daily, for longer than two weeks
+• You’ve had symptoms of depression daily, for longer than 2 weeks

-You have thoughts of harming yourself, others or of suicide.
+• You have thoughts of harming yourself or others